Shenendoah

 The Shenendoah Clubhouse

-Styled to resemble a stone and cedar tudor mansion, The Shenendoah Clubhouse is a grand, yet unobtrusive, structure that blends perfectly into its surroundings.
-A balcony oversees the first and eighteenth holes.
-The beautiful setting is further showcased as soon as visitors step inside.
-The floor of the entryway is fine ceramic tile.
-Overhead is an antique-finished chandelier, which gently illuminates the cherry accented woodwork and floor-to-ceiling columns.
+Styled to resemble a stone and cedar Tudor mansion, The Shenendoah Clubhouse is a grand yet unobtrusive structure that blends perfectly into its surroundings.
+A balcony oversees the first and 18th holes.
+The beautiful setting is further showcased once guests step inside.
+The entryway floor is made of fine ceramic tile.
+Overhead is an antique-finished chandelier, which gently illuminates the cherry-accented woodwork and floor-to-ceiling columns.
 An artistically etched railing surrounds the foyer's circular staircase.
 Carved stone fireplaces in the entry hall and ballroom add flares of elegant warmth.

 • Restaurant: The Grille at Shenendoah, with indoor or patio seating